 Sit down and put together at least 10 pages about the topic that belongs to your niche.
 For me, this was a no-brainer as I specialize in online business.

-I’ve created a short handbook and called it **7 Rules For Success Of Online Instructors**.
-Normally, I ask $10 for it, but you can have it for free.
-Simply sign up here and I’ll deliver it to your inbox.
+I’ve created a short handbook and called it 7 Rules For Success Of Online Instructors.
+Normally, I ask $9.99 for it, but you can have it for free.
+Simply follow this link and it’s yours free of charge.

 I have created this 10-page long PDF in Canva.com, which is a great online tool.
 It’s available for free, and it will help you make great-looking marketing materials.

 I tried to put in the best I had at a time of creating this handbook.
 It’s also full of links to other resources and yes, even to my classes published on Skillshare, but it contains helpful information for the total beginners who have absolutely no clue where to start with an online business.

 Take this handbook as an inspiration if you have no idea how your free product should look like.

 I offer this handbook for free.
 Click on the link above.
 You don’t have to subscribe to my list, but take a look at the lead capture page.
 What I do there serves two purposes:

 - I am giving my subscribers something valuable.
 I believe the information in this handbook is worth $10, probably even more if it helps them launch their profitable business.
 I say it.
 I say that this $10 handbook is for free for them.

 - I am not giving it away immediately, though, and I explain why.